OpenRCT2/OpenMusic/tools/midimerge/README.md

 # midimerge
 This tool allows you to merge SMF MIDI files.
 The files are appended to each other.

+## Warning
+Deprecated, not needed in the current music pipeline.

 ## Usage

     midimerge -s 10 -o out.mid *.mid